ervanalb/lux/README.md

 Lux is a protocol for the transmission of power and data from a host device to one or more nodes.
 It is capable of data rates approaching 3 megabits per second and supplying 30 Watts of power over distances of up to 100 feet.
 It is designed to be easy to implement and uses low-cost cabling and connectors.

+Lux was designed as a lighting control protocol, specifically for LED strips.
+But, it generalizes nicely to any sort of automation on a small to medium scale.

 For tech-specs of the protocol, see SPECS.md.

 In this repository, you will find: